 Claim your Home Owner Grant online

-At tax time, you can claim your Home Owner Grant online.
+As soon as you receive your tax notice, you can claim your Home Owner Grant online.
 You will need two pieces of information from the top right hand corner of your property tax notice: the folio number of your property and the EHOG PIN number.

 In order to reduce home owner grant fraud, EHOG PIN numbers are not given out over the phone.
 If you lose track of your PIN number, please come in to City Hall to complete your home owner grant in person.